aks-arise1600/DockerUbuntu20/Readme.md

 # DockerUbuntu20

-Example to build Docker image , Docker Conatainer with shared folder.
+Example to build Docker image that contain base ubuntu 20.04 , Docker Conatainer with shared folder.

 ## Build and Run